-Accelerate The Sales Ramp-Up Time in a Hybrid World For New Hires
+Accelerate Sales Ramp-Up Time in a Hybrid World For Employees

 Blended learning approaches are certainly not new, but given the challenges over the past 18 months, we are seeing many opportunities to apply these approaches in creative new ways.